shivam30j1/the-little-book-of-deep-learning-breakdown/README.md

 Dr. Fleuret's book is structured as:
 Part -> Chapter -> Subsection

-I follow the same flow, except I do not reproduce the book text as-is anywhere.
+I follow the same flow, except I try not to reproduce the book text as-is anywhere.

 ---------
 This work is a non-commercial derived educational resource